kg86/satcomp/README.md

 ## Usage

 Our executables are written in Python, and can be accessed from the `src` directory.
-You can run the programs via the `pipenv` command as follows.
+You can run the programs via the `pipenv` command as follows for the example string `abracadabra`.

 ```console
 pipenv run python src/slp_solver.py --str "abracadabra"